jQuery Datatables with AJAX in PHP

 Step 3: Add an HTML Table

-We also need an interface where user can see the initial database records in tabular format and can filter/search records.
-The table must have unique id selector to initialize datatable in JavaScript.
+We also need an interface where users can see the initial database records in tabular format and can filter/search records.
+The table must have a unique ID selector to initialize the DataTable in JavaScript.

 index.html